 Let’s quickly talk about what not to wear in Paris in spring (or other times).
 Paris is one of the fashion capitals of the world and there’s a bit of a dress code that even visitors should adhere to unless you want to stick out like a sore thumb.

 Short shorts, athletic wear (unless you’re actually going to the gym), and flip-flops are not staples of Parisian style like they tend to be in North America.
 Plus, the weather in spring tends to be too cold for short shorts, and tank tops and flip-flops can be dangerous on the cobblestone streets after a rain shower!

 Packing for Paris by Season

 How about you?
+What is your packing list for Paris?
 What is your must-bring item when traveling to Paris in the spring?